ymanerka/pipeproof/README.md

 2. Current valid values for the ISA-level MCM are `SC` and `TSO`.
 3. The filtering/covering setting is:

--`0` to filter required edges both before and after applying chain invariants (this may help when debugging) -`1` to filter only after applying chain invariants (the default), -`2` to add the Covering Sets Optimization to the default, -`3` to both filter and apply covering sets before and after applying chain invariants (again, may help when debugging)
+- `0` to filter required edges both before and after applying chain invariants (this may help when debugging)
+- `1` to filter only after applying chain invariants (the default),
+- `2` to add the Covering Sets Optimization to the default,
+- `3` to both filter and apply covering sets before and after applying chain invariants (again, may help when debugging)

 4. Distributing small ANDs over ORs helps the performance of PipeProof's solver.
 A value of 5 for this threshold was empirically determined to work well.
 5. The `-x` option tells PipeProof to search for a cyclic counterexample through a bounded search if the proof of TC Abstraction support fails.
 Note that the proof of TC Abstraction support may fail because:

--the microarchitecture is buggy
+- the microarchitecture is buggy
--the microarchitecture is correct, but does not satisfy the TC Abstraction support theorem (please see the paper for details).
+- the microarchitecture is correct, but does not satisfy the TC Abstraction support theorem (please see the PipeProof paper for details)
--the microarchitecture is correct, but the chain invariants provided by the user are not strong enough
+- the microarchitecture is correct, but the chain invariants provided by the user are not strong enough

 Thus, if the microarchitecture is correct but PipeProof cannot prove TC Abstraction support for it, the cyclic counterexample search may never find a counterexample.